Arbiter09/OmniAssist-AI/AI_ML_CONCEPTS.md

 ## Overview

-HelixDesk AI leverages cutting-edge artificial intelligence, machine learning, and generative AI technologies to deliver an intelligent, production-ready IT support automation system.
+OmniAssist AI leverages cutting-edge artificial intelligence, machine learning, and generative AI technologies to deliver an intelligent, production-ready IT support automation system.
 This section provides a comprehensive breakdown of every AI/ML concept, technology, and framework used in the project.

 ---